Brovaky/Orion/docs.md

     Flag = "toggle"
 })

-print(OrionLib.Flags["toggle"].Value) -- prints the value of the toggle.
+print(OrionLib.Flags["toggle"].v) -- prints the v of the toggle.
 ```
 Flags only work with the toggle, slider, dropdown, bind, and colorpicker.

 ### Making your interface work with configs.
 In order to make your interface use the configs function you first need to add the `SaveConfig` and `ConfigFolder` arguments to your window function.
 The explanation of these arguments in above.
-Then you need to add the `Flag` and `Save` values to every toggle, slider, dropdown, bind, and colorpicker you want to include in the config file.
+Then you need to add the `Flag` and `Save` vs to every toggle, slider, dropdown, bind, and colorpicker you want to include in the config file.
 The `Flag = <string>` argument is the ID of an element in the config file.
 The `Save = <bool>` argument includes the element in the config file.
 Config files are made for every game the library is launched in.